jobteaser/ci-connector/README.md

 # Ci::Connector

-| :warning: The scripts in the `bin` folder are not inculded in the docker image, but released via a ConfigMap.
+| :warning: The scripts in the `bin` folder are not included in the docker image, but released via a ConfigMap.
 After changing them, you need to run `make release-notification` to deploy your local version of the scripts, so be careful that your local version is up to date.
 | --- |

 ## Usage